Fad or fiction? We explain what lies behind this latest diet to see if it really is a fad or has some benefits.

 The PRIMAL diet concept is very similar.
 If it's natural, eat it.
 If it has seen any form of processing or modification, don't.
 However, the primal diet allows for a moderate amount of dairy products, if you can tolerate them.

-such as the Atkins Diet focusses on eating a high proportion of protein and fat.
+LOW CARB such as the Atkins Diet focusses on eating a high proportion of protein and fat.
 Low-carb diets focus on removing sugars in all forms, but especially complex carbohydrates.
 We use two types of fuel for energy – either sugars or fats.
-All carbohydrate foods are coverted to sugars inside the body so produce high energy levels, but often too much of the coverted sugar is stored as fat and the process of breaking down and storing all that excess sugar puts stress on our digestive organs, expecially the pancreas.
+All carbohydrate foods are converted to sugars inside the body so produce high energy levels, but often too much of the covered sugar is stored as fat and the process of breaking down and storing all that excess sugar puts stress on our digestive organs, especially the pancreas.

 These are just a few examples of popular natural 'diets' at the moment, and the general guidelines for these need to be modified and changed around any existing intolerances or allergies.
 Where possible, we try and note this in the EAT section of our website.
 Please forgive us if we occasionally miss something.